-All students intending to graduate with an A.A., A.S, A.E.S., or A.F.A. are required to submit a Degree Portfolio.
+All students intending to graduate with an A.A., A.S, A.E.S., or A.F.A. are required to submit a Degree

+Portfolio.
 The Degree Portfolio is a way for the institution to measure its effectiveness in preparing students for successful completion of a degree at the transferring institution.
 Save your college-level work throughout your academic career in order to facilitate the portfolio compilation.
 Also, submit a completed application for graduation from the college the semester that you plan on graduating prior to submitting the complete Degree Portfolio.
-Guidelines and the specific requirements (along with the used for assessment) for Degree Portfolio found rubrics the can www.kishwaukeecollege.edu/portfolio/.
+Guidelines and the specific requirements (along with the used for assessment) Portfolio rubrics for the Degree can be found at www.kishwaukeecollege.edu/portfolio/.